Region VII WDB 2022 - 2023 Success Stories

 When asked about his experience with WIOA/WDB, Tom responded, “I was fortunate to be at the right place at the right time.
 While in a temporary program at Work Force WV I met with WDB staff and was made aware of the opportunity at CASA-EP.
 I am grateful to work for such an amazing organization, and to assist in the important work that they do.
 I look forward to many years of work with CASA and serving the abused and neglected children of our area.
 I had a great experience working with the WDB staff and I thank them for helping me through the hiring process and allowing me this incredible opportunity.”

-In spring of 2014, a number of service members attached to the 167th Air National Guard in Martinsburg, WV learned that they were going to lose their jobs as aircraft mechanics due to the decommissioning of the plane they worked on.
+A number of service members attached to the 167th Air National Guard in Martinsburg, WV learned that they were going to lose their jobs as aircraft mechanics due to the decommissioning of the plane they worked on.
 A plan was developed to assist these individuals in transitioning into civilian careers in the aviation industry.
 Because Pierpont Community and Technical College had already developed a curriculum for aircraft mechanics, they would take the lead in providing the training, which would be offered on site at the Base.
 The impacted service members had received layoff notices and, because of this, met the criteria for dislocated workers and were eligible for WIA services, including training services.
 The 167th Air National Guard allowed WIA staff to come on base and conduct orientation sessions and assessments.
 Twenty individuals received orientation to WIA services and assessments.
 Three were referred to their states of residence to receive services.
 Eight individuals completed the WIA application process.
 Two were able to secure employment prior to the class start date.
 Six individuals were enrolled in the five week class, Airframe and Powerplant Training for Aircraft Maintenance Technician Certification.
 Five of those completed the course: Preston Bowers, John Breitenbach, Christopher McCormick, Michael Showe, Jr. and Larry Southard .
 These individuals will receive certifications which will qualify them for high-paying jobs in the aviation industry.

 Regina Schan is registered in the Dislocated Worker Program.
 Regina is a single mother that struggled to put four children through college working as a CNA.
 That is quite an accomplishment but she wasn’t finished yet.
 Regina decided that it was her turn.
 She finished the LPN Program at James Rumsey and is now working with EastRidge Health Systems.
 After only a few months, she was promoted to Supervisor and was able to purchase her very first NEW CAR!